 - 3.5% Down Payment

-- Gifts from an acceptable source can be used for down payment and closing costs.
+- Gifts from an acceptable source can be used for a down payment and closing costs.

 - 6% Seller Assist